"Everybody Dance Now"

 Summer Term 6/17-7/26

-SUMMER SCHOOL.
-The 6-week term is June 17-July 26 (no class July 4) and offers classes for ages 3 to adult: Creative movement and dance fundamentals for young children -- Beginning level classes in modern dance, ballet, tap and jazz -- Intermediate/advanced classes in ballet, modern and jazz -- Special offerings: Class for the Ageless Dancer, and a new class for those 18 and up in Beginning Social Dance (basics of Tango, Cha Cha, and Swing).
+The 6-week term runs June 17-July 26 (no class July 4) and offers classes for ages 3 to adult: Creative movement and dance fundamentals for young children -- Beginning level classes in modern dance, ballet, tap and jazz -- Intermediate/advanced classes in ballet, modern and jazz -- Special offerings: Class for the Ageless Dancer, and a new class for those 18 and up in Beginning Social Dance (basics of Tango, Cha Cha, and Swing).

 Creative Dance Camps in June and July: Three-day camps for 6-9 year olds -- Fairy Camp and Mermaid Camp